On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Conclusions

 \section{Conclusions}

 We show that the structure of the axion Lagrangian leads to a universal negative sign for the quadratic axion interactions with matter.
-As a result, the field value for the axion close to a massive body like earth is divergent for $f\lesssim 10^{15}$ GeV.
-This impacts a large range of experimental searches for axion dark matter that probes local gradients or temporal oscillations in electric dipole moments and fundamental constants that have to be reconsidered.
+As a result, the field value for the axion close to a massive body like earth is non-perturbative for $f\lesssim 2\times 10^{13}\,\text{GeV}$ and $m_a\lesssim 7\times 10^{8}\,c_{GG}/f\ {\rm eV^2} $.
+This impacts a large range of experimental searches for axion dark matter that probes local gradients or temporal oscillations in electric dipole moments and fundamental constants.

-The issue of non-perturbative field values for light scalars in the presence of massive bodies has first been observed in tensor–scalar theories of gravitation~\cite{Damour:1993hw,Damour:1996ke}.
+The issue of non-perturbative field values for light scalars in the presence of massive bodies has first been observed in tensor–scalar theories of gravitation~\cite{Damour:1993hw, Damour:1996ke}.
 This phenomenon can be interpreted as \emph{spontaneous scalarization} in analogy to the spontaneous magnetization of ferromagnets, where the order parameter is the parameter $\alpha_A$ instead of the total magnetization.
 In the case of scalar extensions of general relativity the interaction strengths of the scalar is not a free parameter such that the non-perturbative regime depends solely on the mass of the central body~\cite{Damour:1996ke}.
 As a result, \emph{spontaneous scalarization} is expected for very massive bodies like neutron stars, whereas it is not an issue in the case of less massive sources like earth.
 For axions instead, non-perturbative solutions appear for any given set of charges as a function of its interaction strength.
-A full solution of the Einstein and axion field equations for an oscillating dark matter field is necessary to resolve this issue~\cite{Hees:2018fpg}.
+This has first been pointed out for the case of the QCD axion not contributing to dark matter by the authors of \cite{Hook:2017psm} and applied to derive constraints from neutron stars and other astrophysical observables in \cite{Balkin:2020dsr, DiLuzio:2021pxd, Balkin:2022qer, Balkin:2023xtr}.
+Here we calculate the axion couplings for which the non-perturbative field value develops in the case of axion dark matter and generalise it for the case of axion-like particles.
+A full solution of the Einstein and axion field equations for an oscillating dark matter field should reproduce the properties derived here.